CLICK HERE for Facts About Cats

 Many animals seem to take on a more juvenile state as they are domesticated, getting bigger eyes, smaller faces and less aggressive demeanors.
 One common way of achieving a domesticated form of a species might be to slow down the development of the animal, Axelsson says.
-So the finding here, that its the development of the nervous system thats affected, gives some support to this theory.
+It appears that its the development of the nervous system thats affected, gives some support to this theory.

 The only two animals that can see what's behind them without turning their heads are the rabbit and the parrot.

 Four of the five fastest land animals reside in Africa: the cheetah, the wildebeest, the lion, and the Thomsons gazelle.
 All of these animals can run at speeds above 50 miles per hour, with the cheetah reaching a top speed of about 70 miles per hour.